dladams/duneproc/doc/tutorial02.md

 ### Usage

-The syntax for teh *duneproc* command is:
+The syntax for the *duneproc* command is:

 <pre>
 duneproc FCL DST NPROC NSKIP OPTS